What impact do Gas Standards on Flow or Volume measurements?

 BTPS: displays 119.04 LPM

-The error is quickly at 19% or in this example 19.04 liters per minute.
+The error can be 19% or in this example 19.04 liters per minute.
 Which is why it is essential to select the same gas standard on each device before comparing their displayed measurement values…lesson learned!